IRP/IFTA Audit Services

 Yes.
 You can request to set up a payment plan if you meet certain conditions by contacting the Bureau of Accounting at (850) 617-2734.

 You can call our customer service center at (850) 617-3711 or you may contact the nearest Regional Audit office.
-Contact information is available here.
+Visit our contact information page for more information.

 This is due to tax rate differences collected by jurisdictions.
 For example, if you purchased all your fuel in a neighboring state that collects 15 cents a gallon but your base state collects 30 cents a gallon then you will owe the 15 cents difference for every gallon used in your base state.